Modeling Concurrency Control as a Learnable Function: Performance Evaluation

 \item \textbf{Interactive transaction mode.} This mode represents how interactive, user-driven transactions are executed.
-In particular, the transaction's operations (or SQL queries) are issued and executed individually.
-The user waits for the response of each operation before issuing the next.
-Because the operations are not known, concurrency control algorithms cannot rely on features such as transaction type and access ID.
-Furthermore, since the results are returned to the user immediately after each operation, CC algorithms cannot perform actions such as partial retry and reading dirty data from uncommitted transactions. \end{itemize}
+In particular, the transaction's statements (SQL queries) are issued and executed individually.
+The user waits for the response of each statement before issuing the next.
+Because the operations are not known in advance, concurrency control algorithms cannot rely on features such as transaction type and access ID.
+Furthermore, since the results are returned to the user immediately after each operation, the algorithms cannot perform partial retry and dirty read. \end{itemize}

-\mypar{Workloads} \extended{We conduct experiments on the widely used YCSB, TPC-C, and TPC-E workloads.
+\mypar{Workloads} {We conduct experiments on the widely used YCSB and TPC-C workloads.
 We change three types of workload settings for evaluation: access pattern, contention level, and system load.
-The workloads and their settings are described below.} \maintext{We conduct experiments on the widely used YCSB and TPC-C workloads.
-We change three types of workload settings for evaluation: access pattern, contention level, and system load.
-The workloads and their settings are described below.
-We have also conducted experiments on the TPC-E workload.
-Due to page limit, we present these experiments in our extended version~\cite{CCaaLF-extended}.}
+The workloads and their settings are described below.}